austozi/selfhosted/README.md

 # Selfhosted

-**This repo is intended for my person use and is work in progress.
+**This repo is intended for my personal use and is work in progress.
 The documentation may be incomplete or inaccurate.
 Use at your own risk.**

 Resources relating to selfhosted services.